corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/thread-pools.md

 weight: 10
 ---

-Corda executes flows in *thread pools*.
+Corda Enterprise executes flows in *thread pools*.
 A thread pool is a group of pre-created, idle threads, ready to execute tasks.
-The default Corda configuration creates a single thread pool, whose size is configured by the *[flowThreadPoolSize]({{< relref "../node/setup/corda-configuration-fields.html#enterpriseconfiguration" >}})* parameter.
+The default Corda Enterprise configuration creates a single thread pool, whose size is configured by the *[flowThreadPoolSize]({{< relref "../node/setup/corda-configuration-fields.html#enterpriseconfiguration" >}})* parameter.
+Open Source Corda is single-threaded.

 From Corda 4.13 onward, the Enterprise version enables operators to define *multiple* thread pools and assign flows to them.
 The reason for this is to enable operators to prioritize particular flows and to segregate them from other flows.